 9. What Would Responsive TV Look Like?

 What if your TV responded to your viewing habits, adapted to the screen size and even detected your accessibility needs?
 For one, you might never get off your couch, but you might also leave your kids in front of the TV without being too worried about nightmares over bedtime.

-In his article on Responsive Television Bryan Clark proposes a vision of what a TV version of responsive design could be.
+In his article on Responsive Television33 Bryan Clark proposes a vision of what a TV version of responsive design could be.
 Adaptation to different screen sizes is the least of it — and most likely the easiest part to implement right now.
 Clark imagines a much wider range of customization options for the different elements on the screen — such as a bigger sports ticker — as well as smarter accessibility detection and HAL-like awareness.
 Kids won’t be able to watch the horror movie from behind their parents’ backs anymore because the TV detects what they are trying to watch and pauses (oh, the injustice!).
 An interesting read, whether you approve or not. (jc)

 The film37 accompanies Smith as he creates the cover artwork to John Mayer’s “Born and Raised” album.
 Sneak a peak into his creative routine from the first hand sketches to the application of fragile gold leaf on a finished glass panel.
 Watching this ephemera trading card-style work of art come to life is a magical and inspiring trip back in time.
 A definite must-see for every artist! (cm)

 The authors in this newsletter are: Talita Telma-Stöckle (tts), Jan Constantin (jc), Esther Arends (ea), Melanie Lang (ml), Cosima Mielke (cm), Iris Lješnjanin (il), Vitaly Friedman (vf), Sven Lennartz (sl), Christiane Rosenberger (research), Elja Friedman (tools), Clarissa Peterson (proofreading).